Skip to main content

 Cloning additional SAP application services

-Additional SAP application services are cloned in the same way as the SAP HANA shared volume as described in the section “Cloning the HANA shared volume.”
+Additional SAP application services are cloned in the same way as the SAP HANA shared volume as described in the section “Cloning the SAP HANA shared volume.”
 Of course, the required storage volume(s) of the SAP application servers must be protected with SnapCenter as well.

 You must add the required services entries to /usr/sap/sapservices, and the ports, users, and the file system mount points (for example, /usr/sap/SID) must be prepared.